-These three go hand in hand.
-This type of walk will help provide your puppy with the exercise they need as well as expose them to new people, places and things, which helps them get comfortable with change and stay calm as they grow into an adult.
+This type of walk will help provide your high-energy puppy with the exercise they need as well as socialization, aka exposing them to new people, places and things, which helps them get comfortable with change and stay calm as they grow into an adult.

 - Take a walk around the block: This allows your puppy to become familiar with your neighborhood.

 - Go to the park: A change of scenery is good for your puppy.
 New textures, smells and people are just a short trip away!